Bruce Jorgensen posters of Brigham Young University alumni

 Bruce W. Jorgensen (1944-) was a teacher of Creative Writing at Brigham Young University.

-In 1993 he recieved the Short Story Award from Utah ARts council for "Who Jane, Who Tarzan".
-Once again in 1994 he recieved the Association for Mormon letters award for "Who Jane, Who Tarzan".
+In 1993 he received the Short Story Award from Utah Arts council for "Who Jane, Who Tarzan".
+Once again in 1994 he received the Association for Mormon letters award for "Who Jane, Who Tarzan".
 He has also served as President of the Association for Mormon Letters, and has written criticism that has been seminal in shaping Mormon literary tradition.

 Extent